-For the majority of our desktop computers, we include a free USB WiFi dongle/adapter similar to the one pictured below.
+For the majority of our desktop computers, we include a free USB WiFi dongle/adapter similar to one of those pictured below.
 This is included in the box your machine was shipped in, generally taped to the bubblewrap packaging, please be careful not to throw it out, you will need this to connect to WiFi.

-Steps to connect to WiFi under Windows 10
+Steps to connect to WiFi

 - Plug in the USB WiFi dongle/adapter into a spare USB port, be careful not to damage the Antenna or bend it on any harsh angles.

 - Find the Network Icon on the taskbar, near the bottom right-hand side, by the clock.
 The icon will appear differently depending on your connection status.
 You may have to click the Up arrow, if you cannot find the icon.
 See the pictures in this article as to what the icon looks like, it is often in the shape of WiFi signal bars, or a World Globe.

 - Find your WiFi Network in the list of WiFi names, typically your Home WiFi will have the strongest signal showing (more lit up bars), as it is the closest.

 - Type in your WiFi password, sometimes this will be written on a sticker on the back or bottom of your modem, it will be the same password you use for WiFi on other devices.

 - Next, a message will show to ask if you want your device to be discoverable and find printers/shared files etc on your network, select Yes or No appropriately.